Tree-OPO: Off-policy Monte Carlo Tree-Guided Advantage Optimization for Multistep Reasoning: Methodology

 \paragraph{Comment.} The closed-form identity is

-so one may estimate it by Monte–Carlo rollouts $\widehat V_M(p)=\frac{1}{M}\sum_{m=1}^M r^{(m)}$.
+so one may estimate it by MC rollouts $\widehat V_M(p)=\frac{1}{M}\sum_{m=1}^M r^{(m)}$.
 In sparse-reward domains the variance of this estimator can be large (variance scales as $1/M$), motivating the heuristic baselines (empirical / optimistic / pessimistic) we use in practice; these heuristics trade bias for lower estimator variance while approximately tracking $\mathbb{E}[r\mid p]$ (Sec.~\ref{sec:SAE}).

 We next make precise how structural (tree) constraints on advantages encode an inductive bias useful for preference updates.

 \begin{lemma}[Tree-Induced Advantage Structure and Inductive Bias] Solving the SAE objective (Eq.~\ref{eq:sae-opt}) or its convex/penalized relaxation with ordering constraints $\mathcal{C}_{\mathrm{order}}=\mathcal{C}_{\mathrm{pair}}\cup\mathcal{C}_{\mathrm{triplet}}$ yields an advantage vector $\bm a^*$ that enforces \textbf{prefix-consistent ranking}: for every $(i,j)\in\mathcal C_{\mathrm{order}}$ we have \(a_i^* + \delta_{ij} \le a_j^*\) (with margin~$\delta_{ij}\ge0$ in the convex program).
 The precise convexified program and proof are in Appendix~\ref{app-lem:tree}. \end{lemma}